GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 SWALS solvers
 --------------

 SWALS contains a range of solvers for variants of the 2D shallow water equations.
 For models that involve multiple domains (i.e. using a `multidomain` object, typically denoted `md`), one can use different solvers on different domains, and they may take different time-steps.
+[See here for a study that uses a range of SWALS solvers](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full).

 In general the different solvers have different strengths and limitations, which are discussed below.
 For instance some of our solvers work well for global-scale tsunami propagation (at least for long-waves that satisfy the shallow water equations), but are inappropriate for nearshore inundation simulation.
 The converse holds for some other solvers.
 Furthermore, not all solvers in SWALS are equally well supported by the boundary conditions and the nesting formulation.